kubeflow/training-operator/README.md

-Training Operator allows you to use Kubernetes workloads to effectively train your large models via [Kubernetes Custom Resources APIs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) or using Training Operator Python SDK
+Training Operator allows you to use Kubernetes workloads to effectively train your large models via [Kubernetes Custom Resources APIs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) or using Training Operator Python SDK.

 > Note: Before v1.2 release, Kubeflow Training Operator only supports TFJob on Kubernetes.